linuxlsr/azureLearning/README.md

  Some resource name tags can only be 32 characters and no special charaters.
 I suspect this is due to the name being used as a public & unique endpoint and conforming to a very narrow set of DNS name rules.

  OMS workspace names have to be unique.

+ Subnet names for azure firewall resources must be exactly 'AzureFirewallSubnet'.
+WTF?
+Does this mean I declare subnets twice?

+ azure firewall rules can not be updated, only destroyed and recreated

+ Interpolating variables in heredoc json not working for me, yet.